 (Pennsylvania Department of Highways)

 The final decade of US 122's existence saw just one last improvement take place in the form of the a median being installed from the Ontelaunee Township line to Bellemans Church Road in Berks County in 1962.
 This included a new alignment being built to the east of and bypassing Berkley Road just north of Ontelaunee.
-That year also happened to be when the Department of Highways submitted an application on June 15 to the American Association of State Highway Officials to entirely decommission the route.
+That year also happened to be when the Department of Highways submitted an application on June 15 to the American Association of State Highway Officials to decommission the route entirely.
 They cited a policy that was established by AASHO effective January 1, 1959 which stated that any US route less than 300 miles in length and/or within one state should be eliminated as the main reason.
-Another reason given on the application was the opening of Interstate 180, now Interstate 176, between Morgantown and Reading in the fall and the anticipation that it would siphon traffic off of US 122.
-The US Route Numbering Subcommittee approved the decommissioning on November 30, 1962 and AASHO's Executive Committee approved the decision the following day.
+Another reason given on the application was the opening of Interstate 180, currently Interstate 176, between Morgantown and Reading in the fall and the anticipation that it would siphon traffic off of US 122.
+The US Route Numbering Committee approved the decommissioning on November 30, 1962 and AASHO's Executive Committee approved the decision the following day.
 US 122 would be replaced by PA 10 between Morgantown and Reading, and PA 61 between Reading and Sunbury.

 |Southern Terminus:||PA 23 in Morgantown|